HOTA (Home of the Arts) is a mammoth masterplan for a landscape and cultural precinct to be built over 15 years. It occupies 17 hectares at Evandale.

 Stage 1, the HOTA Outdoor Stage, was completed in November 2017.
 It’s a versatile double-sided venue: a black-box theatre with a riverside entrance and a back wall that folds away completely, opening the box out onto an amphitheatre with seating and lawn space for 5,000 people.

 The whole venue is nestled underneath a landscaped mound.
 There is a commercial kitchen to cater for public and private functions, plus dressing rooms and backstage amenities.
 The venue is equipped with the latest digital technologies.

-This is Stage 2.
+Stage 3 is now under construction.
 At 5,500m2, the HOTA Gallery will be one of the largest regional galleries in Australia, and will house the City of Gold Coast’s extensive collection of art and cultural artefacts plus local and international temporary and touring exhibitions.